philippkeller/blog-random-howtos/source/_posts/How-to-stream-chatGPT-from-Flask-to-react-simpler-method.md

 ---
-title: How to stream chatGPT from Flask to react (simpler method)
+title: How to stream chatGPT from Flask to react (using only HTTP)
 date: 2023-10-14 12:56:53
 tags:
 - flask